 We own and lease facilities throughout the United States, Canada, Australia and certain other foreign countries where we conduct business.
-These facilities are utilized for operations in all of our reportable segments and include offices, equipment yards, warehouses, storage, maintenance shops, manufacturing facilities and training and educational facilities, including the training and educational facilities located at the Quanta Advanced Training Center in La Grange, Texas, and the campuses of Northwest Lineman College, our postsecondary educational institution, which are located in California, Florida, Idaho and Texas.
-As of December 31, 2023, we owned 88 of our facilities and certain real property and leased the remainder.
-Included in the owned facilities is real property and associated office buildings and facilities located in Houston, Texas that we utilize as our corporate headquarters and real property and associated manufacturing facilities located in Canonsburg, Pennsylvania, and Raeford, North Carolina, associated with our business that specializes in manufacturing power transformers and related electrical components.
+These facilities are utilized for operations in all of our reportable segments and include offices, equipment yards, warehouses, storage, maintenance shops, manufacturing facilities and training and educational facilities located at the Quanta Advanced Training Center in La Grange, Texas, and the campuses of Northwest Lineman College, our postsecondary educational institution, which are located in California, Florida, Idaho and Texas.
+As of December 31, 2024, we owned 101 of our facilities and certain real property and leased the remainder.
+Included in the owned facilities is real property and associated office buildings and facilities located in Houston, Texas that we utilize as our corporate headquarters and real property and associated manufacturing facilities located in Canonsburg, Pennsylvania; Raeford, North Carolina; and Erie County, New York, associated with our businesses that specialize in manufacturing power transformers and related electrical components.
 We believe that our existing property and facilities are suitable and adequate for our current needs; however, we continue to evaluate real estate strategies to support our recent growth.